Under pressure Infosys recalls Narayana Murthy as chairman

-MUMBAI/BANGALORE India's No. 2 IT services firm Infosys Ltd (INFY.NS), grappling with disappointing results and loss of market share, has recalled founder and former chairman N.R.
+MUMBAI/BANGALORE India's No. 2 IT services firm Infosys Ltd, grappling with disappointing results and loss of market share, has recalled founder and former chairman N.R.
 Narayana Murthy to act as executive chairman for five years.

 He replaces current chairman K.V.
 Kamath, who will become lead independent director.
 Current co-chairman S. Gopalakrishnan will become executive vice chairman, while CEO S.D.
 Shibulal remains in his position, Infosys said.